anyfavors/wazuh-helm-chart/charts/wazuh/README.md

 The [`ossec.conf`](http://documentation.wazuh.com/current/user-manual/reference/ossec-conf/) file is the main configuration file on the Wazuh manager.
 It is created on the `_helpers.tpl` file and passed via `values.yaml`.

-This configuration can be replaced, by setting a different value for `wazuh.master.conf` and `waazuh.worker.conf` in the `values.yaml` file.
+This configuration can be replaced, by setting a different value for `wazuh.master.conf` and `wazuh.worker.conf` in the `values.yaml` file.
 Or extra parameters can be appended to the configuration file by setting the `wazuh.master.extraConf` and `wazuh.worker.extraConf` values.

 ```yaml
 wazuh: